ephbaum/EphWordsBlog/src/content/blog/2023/08/2023-08-20-2023-week-33-still-ticking.md

 ## Family, Career Prospects, and a Random Movie Review

-Lou woke this morning to discover that was still playing VR at 4:30 this morning.
+Lou woke this morning to discover that Oz was still playing VR at 4:30am.
 She decided to take their electronics as a consequence and we will try to help them to make better sleep decisions.
 This was a particularly frustrating circumstance as we were meant to go do a little back-to-school shopping this morning, something Oz was very excited about, but they didn't get up.

 All of this, of course, after having a conversation with Oz about the value of being bored sometimes.
 They, like so many children, are constantly engaging with a glowing rectangle.
 Whether it's their phone and YouTube or their computer with games / VR.
 We're trying to continue to encourage them to do the right thing.